www.geo4u.net

 confederation – (noun) an alliance of independent states

-conflict - (noun) the struggle that the main character has to overcome in a story Note- The struggle can occur within the central character (internal struggle), another character in the story, or even something larger like society or nature.
+conflict - (noun) the struggle that the protagonist has to overcome in a story Note- The struggle can occur within the central character (internal struggle), another character in the story, or even something larger like society or nature.

 confluence - (noun) the place where two rivers flow together